KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 const auto constants = registry.ctx<flappy_bird_constants>();
 ```

-Remember that pipe is made of two parts: body and cap.
-Let’s construct the body first.
-It will be a rectangle so we will need center position and size.
-Just to avoid more complicated math, we can have center of the rectangle at the screen edge.
-Half of the pipe will be out of the view but it for a basic example we can ignore that visual optimization.
+Recall that the pipe is comprised of two parts: the body and the cap.

+Construct the body first.
+This is a rectangle, and therefore needs a center position and size.

+To avoid complicated math, set the center of the rectangle at the screen edge.

+Half of the pipe will be out of the view, but this visual optimization may be ignored for the purposes of this example tutorial.

-X will be `pos_x`, and the Y will be top of the screen if it’s the top pipe, which is 0.
-If it’s a bottom one, then Y will be bottom edge of the screen, which is `canvas_height`.
+The `X` value is `pos_x`, and the `Y` value is at the top of the screen, `0`, for the top pipe.

+For the bottom pipe, the `Y` value is at the bottom edge of the screen, which is `canvas_height`.

 ```
 // PIPE BODY